ietf-wg-alto/draft-ietf-alto-new-transport/draft-ietf-alto-new-transport.md

 views and reject new requests when that threshold is reached.
 TIPS allows predictive fetching and the server SHOULD also choose to limit the number of pending requests.
-If a new request exceeds the threshold, the server SHOULD log the event and may return the HTTP status "429 Too many requests".
+If a new request exceeds the threshold, the server SHOULD log the event and return the HTTP status "429 Too many requests".

 It is important to note that the preceding approaches are not the only possibilities.
 For example, it may be possible for TIPS to use somewhat more clever logic involving TIPS view eviction policies, IP reputation, rate-limiting, and compartmentalization of the overall threshold into smaller thresholds that apply to subsets of potential clients.
-If service availability is a concern, ALTO clients may establish service level agreements with the ALTO server.
+If service availability is a concern, ALTO clients MAY establish service level agreements with the ALTO server.

 ## ALTO Client: Update Overloading or Instability